whiffee/Jupyter_caveman/readme.md

 __Run It__

 Once the distro is running, you can add some preferred applications if desired, such as Mousepad, PCManFM, or Synaptic.
-When a basic toolset is in place, download the code from the caveman repository and unzip it in the Downloads directory.
+When a basic toolset is in place, download the code from the caveman repository and extract it in the Downloads directory.

 <img src="https://github.com/whiffee/Jupyter_caveman/blob/main/bottom_panel.png" width=30% height=30%/>

 __Install the Python Framework__

-Right click the unzipped caveman directory and open it in a terminal.
+Right click the extracted caveman directory and open it in a terminal.
 You can type _ls_ to view the directory contents.
 Then run the installation command.
 It's actually pretty neat that pip can install any number of modules named in a text list, meanwhile ensuring that the exact version you specify is installed in each case.

 <img src="https://github.com/whiffee/Jupyter_caveman/blob/main/install_requirements.png" width=70% height=70%/>